Finding Intelligent Conversation Onlineby Greg Knollenberg

 Finding chat rooms for general discussion is a matter of searching through websites related to your topic to see if they have a chat room and when it is active.
 You can also enter one of the large chat communities, although it may sometimes be difficult to find pertinent discussion of your topic once you are connected.
 Often the larger chat sites may have initial levels of general chat with little organization and several conversations may be occurring at once.
 However, if you investigate further into other rooms you will likely find the type of discussion you are looking for.
 When you find a chat room where intelligent conversation relating to your topic of interest is taking place be sure make note of its location by using the bookmark or favorite places feature on your browser.

 Finding live events, or moderated chats with authors, celebrities or experts in the field you are interested is not as difficult.
 Several online services are set up that allow you to find live events.
 These are Yahoo!
-Net Events, AOL Live (AOL Keyword: AOL Live), Yack, Open 24 and On Now.
+Net Events and AOL Live (AOL Keyword: AOL Live).
 Computer-related live events can be found on the ZD Net Chat Events page.
 These sites list upcoming events including details about the speakers, topics, the location of the chat and the time the event will take place.

 Another type of community is the large-scale services established by the Mining Company and Suite 101 where web guides run individual sections of the site and interact with community members.
 Other online communities are networks of personal homepages.
 These communities can be found online wherever free homepages are given, such as Geocities, Tripod and Xoom.
 Other communities also exist in the form of ezines, where the community contributes to the publishing of the ezine and many of the articles or stories are by the readers themselves.
 These small communities may also support a message board or chat room.